-Nik Kafka is the founder and Chief Executive of Teach A Man To Fish.
+Nik Kafka is the Chief Executive and founder of Teach A Man To Fish.
 Leaving a successful banking career in the City of London for a local microfinance institution in Paraguay, Nik discovered an innovative school aiming not only to teach the poor how to become rural entrepreneurs, but to do so as a self-financing social enterprise.
 Having helped transform this school into a replicable model, and realising the huge potential for funding education through enterprise rather than charity, he returned to the UK to found Teach A Man To Fish.

-Under his stewardship Teach A Man To Fish has grown into an international network whose membership now numbers over 4,500 education institutions and experts in more than 125 countries.
-Over 300,000 young people benefited directly from Teach A Man To Fish programmes across Africa, Asia & Latin America.
-Honoured as a Young Global Leader in 2009 by the World Economic Forum, he was more recently named in 2011 as one of Devex's 40 Under 40 International Development Leaders in London.He holds a first-class BSc in Chemistry from the University of Bristol, an MSc in International Development from the School of Oriental & African Studies at the University of London, as well as professional qualifications in finance.
+Under his stewardship Teach A Man To Fish has grown into an international network whose membership now numbers over 6,000 education institutions and experts in more than 130 countries.
+Over 500,000 young people benefitted directly from Teach A Man To Fish programmes across Africa, Asia & Latin America.
+Honoured as a Young Global Leader in 2009 by the World Economic Forum, named in 2011 as one of Devex's 40 Under 40 International Development Leaders in London and most recently awarded the 2022 Charles Bronfman Prize for his innovative work that has significantly improved the world.

 Prior to 2001 and for 11 fun and fruitful years, Alison was a founding partner and the Design Director for Ampersand Partnership, a design and marketing agency located in London.